 This is indeed a recognizable lasagna in the classic motif, but with some surprising and delicious new accent flavors.
 One seasoning that really adds a latin flavor to the dish is Adobo – if you don’t have it, you can purchase it here or simply leave it out, though I dearly enjoy it with.

-, I truly hope you enjoy this delicious fusion of South American and Italian taste sensibilities – consider enjoying it with a tropical drink from Venzuela’s neighbor, Colombia!
+Citizens, I truly hope you enjoy this delicious fusion of South American and Italian taste sensibilities – consider enjoying it with a tropical drink from Venezuela’s neighbor, Colombia!
+While this may be a bit different from the Italian recipe we all know and love, I promise you this – it will reinvigorate your palate regarding a dish that deserves to be experienced in this unique tropical variant, direct from My unsurpassed blog to your mouth!

 Battle on – the GeneralissimoPrint